Flood Safety

 Nothing brings a community together quite like food and regional arts events.
 Explore Boulder, Utah's weekly summer community market and the Escalante Canyons Art Festival in September.

-Nothing brings a community together quite like food, and a farmers market is the ideal hub — a melting pot of local growers and producers meeting, greeting, and selling their delightfully fresh and delicious products to their neighbors.
+Nothing brings a community together quite like food, and a farmers market is the ideal hub — a melting pot of local growers and producers meeting, greeting and selling their delightfully fresh and delicious products to their neighbors.
 Additionally, it’s a great place to pick up unique art and crafts while the kids have a blast running around in the sunshine.
 Indeed, towns big and small come alive on Saturdays during the growing season.

-The Boulder Community Farmers Market is a charming market along the All-American Road, Scenic Byway 12, and all are welcome to energize their journey with a little high-elevation positive community vibe.
-It’s not uncommon to see townsfolk giving hiking advice to happy tourists while grocery shopping.
-Stop by during the growing season from 9 a.m. to noon to pick up provisions for the road, and get a real sense for that magical Boulder Mountain vibe.
+and all are welcome to energize their journey with a little high-elevation positive community vibe.
+It’s not uncommon to see Boulder townsfolk giving hiking advice to happy tourists while grocery shopping.
+Stop by May through October on Saturdays from 9 a.m. to noon to pick up provisions for the road, and get a real sense for that magical Boulder Mountain vibe.
 You’ll find fresh garden vegetables, tubers, flowers, and prepared goods to make your drive to Bryce Canyon or Capitol Reef national parks a tastier experience.

 About 28 miles down the scenic byway sits Escalante, home to the annual Escalante Canyons Art Festival/Everett Ruess Days, usually held in September at various venues around the city.

 At the festival, there are many events throughout the week.
-Some of the highlights include workshops, demonstrations, open studios, speakers, exhibits, galleries, musicians, and more.
+Some of the highlights include workshops, demonstrations, open studios, speakers, exhibits, galleries, musicians and more.

 One of the best things about this festival is if you need a break from the art (or when you want to see all the beauty first hand), you can venture out into nearby canyon country and explore for an afternoon or overnight before coming back and indulging some more in the creative art experience.
 Everett Ruess would have wanted it this way.